The Nightmare Room: Opening narration

-At the beginning of each episode, R. L. Stine gives an opening monologue of sorts — in a manner very similar to Rod Serling's iconic opening narration for The Twilight Zone — that acts somewhat like a theme song for the series.
+At the beginning of each episode, R. L. Stine gives an opening monologue of sorts –in a manner very similar to Rod Serling's iconic opening narration for The Twilight Zone– that acts somewhat like a theme song for the series.

 Despite the claim of being R. L. Stine, the narration was provided by James Avery of The Fresh Prince of Bel-Air fame.
 Avery also did the closing narration for each episode.

 Episodes

+Production

+The Nightmare Room marked the first new series from author R. L. Stine with Avon serving as publisher for the books following Scholastic discontinuation of Stine's previous series Goosebumps.
+Stine's publisher, Parachute Publishing, who had worked on packaging other Stine works like Goosebumps and Fear Street described the series as a modern update on The Twilight Zone and was in the process of negotiating promotional partners as well as a television series to promote the brand.
+In March 2001, it was announced The WB had acquired The Nightmare Room for their Kids' WB programming block's 2001-02 television season marking the network's first ever live-action series.

 Releases

 On August 20, 2002, 8 episodes were released on 2 DVD volumes.
 5 episodes remain unreleased.